 - Bag Nation Diaper Bag Backpack – This bag is tricked out like the previous bag but without the military feel.
 Love it in gray!

-- Columbia Expedition Ridge Duffel Diaper Bag – This messenger-style bag comes in a neutral green.
+- Columbia East Ridge Messenger Diaper Bag – This messenger-style bag comes in a nice red.

 - Tactical Diaper Bag – Some dads like the military theme, and moms like that khaki goes with everything.